haofanwang/inswapper/README.md

 # inswapper

 One-click Face Swapper and Restoration powered by [insightface](https://github.com/deepinsight/insightface).
-I don't use the name ROOP here, as the credit should be given to the group of the developers behind the face swap model.
+We don't use the name ROOP here, as the credit should be given to the group that develops this great face swap model.

 <left><img src="https://github.com/haofanwang/inswapper/raw/main/data/mans1.jpeg" width="49%" height="49%"></left>